Shiro-Raven/COSMIC-arm-tool/README.md

-# IWMS-MENSURA 2020: COSMIC Functional Size of ARM Assembly Programs [[Paper](http://ceur-ws.org/Vol-2725/paper1.pdf)]
+# IWSM-MENSURA 2020: COSMIC Functional Size of ARM Assembly Programs [[Paper](http://ceur-ws.org/Vol-2725/paper1.pdf)]

 This repo contains the source code of the prototype of the automated measurement tool mentioned in the published work.